 Your goal is to provide young professionals with meaningful work so you can assess their work ethic, intellect and potential as long-term employees.
 So let’s look at some tips on how to hire an intern.

 Internship strategic thinking

-Basic questions to consider when planning a summer internship program:
+Basic questions to consider when planning to hire an intern: